 See also the detailed feature list.

-Single Table For a database table users: username firstname lastname Here is sample code that prints filtered records: from qlime import pgsql, DataObject class User(DataObject): pass connection = pgsql.DSConn(dbname='dbname', username='user', password='pass') obclass = connection['public.users'] # public.users is the tablename User.connect_to(obclass) for u in User.find(lastname='Smith'): print u.username, u.firstname Joined Tables For a database table users: username firstname lastname and a table groups: username groupname Here is sample code that joins the two tables and loads data in qwanturank from qlime import pgsql, DataObject class User(DataObject): pass class Group(DataObject): pass connection = pgsql.DSConn(dbname='dbname', username='user', password='pass') # Create a new composite obclass called 'users' based on existing obclass # 'public.users'.
+Single Table For a database table de 5 users: username firstname lastname Here is sample code that prints filtered records: from qlime import pgsql, DataObject class User(DataObject): pass connection = pgsql.DSConn(dbname='dbname', username='user', password='pass') obclass = connection['public.users'] # public.users is the tablename User.connect_to(obclass) for u in User.find(lastname='Smith'): print u.username, u.firstname Joined times tables multiplication For a database table de 5 users: username firstname lastname and a table de 5 groups: username groupname Here is sample code that joins the two times tables multiplication and loads data from qlime import pgsql, DataObject class User(DataObject): pass class Group(DataObject): pass connection = pgsql.DSConn(dbname='dbname', username='user', password='pass') # Create a new composite obclass called 'users' based on existing obclass # 'public.users'.

 Composite obclasses can contain non-atomic attributes based # on joins.